Sibiu, Romania Things To Do, See and Eat by JetSettingFools.com

 Dinosaurs at the Natural History Museum Sibiu

-Inside the museum, there are displays of taxidermized animals that are native to the Transylvania region.
+Inside, there are displays of taxidermized animals that are native to the Transylvania region.
 Outside in the garden, however, is where kids can spend time seeking out giant dinosaur statues.

 #15 Walk Down the ‘Most Beautiful Street in Sibiu’